desai-akshay007/Interview-Questions/README.txt

 contribute in each aspect of the working of our team may it be process / code / or customer support.

 End of each month I would reflect on the improvements I made and blockers I have that need to be addressed and make sure I am communicating that with you as well.
+I always believe its better to over communicate than to under-communicate